pawn002/blog/content/blog/building-whisper-transcription-app.md

 The technical challenges were significant.
 Whisper.cpp has its quirks—it requires 16-bit wave files, a detail that can derail non-technical users.
 My app automates this conversion process using ffmpeg, accepting any audio file type and handling the technical heavy lifting invisibly.

 Built on Angular Material for now (though I'm open to exploring other UI libraries), the interface embraces established patterns that users already understand.
-As an accessibility expert, I paid special attention to keyboard navigation (WCAG 2.1.1 Keyboard) and screen reader compatibility (WCAG 4.1.2 Name, Role, Value), even going beyond Angular Material's solid baseline to remediate contrast issues for users with low vision (WCAG 1.4.3 Contrast Minimum, 1.4.6 Contrast Enhanced).
+As an accessibility consultant, I paid special attention to keyboard navigation (WCAG 2.1.1 Keyboard) and screen reader compatibility (WCAG 4.1.2 Name, Role, Value), even going beyond Angular Material's solid baseline to remediate contrast issues for users with low vision (WCAG 1.4.3 Contrast Minimum, 1.4.6 Contrast Enhanced).

 Here's what makes this story worth telling: I'm primarily an accessibility expert with frontend and a little bit of backend work experience.
 I lacked the Electron and C++ knowledge typically required for such a project.